creationix/howtonode.org/articles/socket-io-auth.markdown

 The next block is the reason we're all here - by calling <code>io.set('authorization', function (handshakeData, accept)</code> we instruct socket.io to run our authorization code when performing a handshake.

-The logic goes as followes: first we check if there's a cookie associated with the handshake request.
+The logic goes as follows: first we check if there's a cookie associated with the handshake request.
 In case the user already logged into our system there should be a cookie containing his session id.
 If no cookie is found the user is rejected.

 If a cookie is found, we try to parse it.
 The crucial line here is <code>connect.utils.parseSignedCookie(handshakeData.cookie['express.sid'], 'secret')</code>, which tries to unsign the session id cookie value using the same secret key used for signing.
 If the cookie was indeed signed by our server than the reverse operation should give us the real session id.
 This is actually our way of making sure that the user trying to connect is someone we "know" and not some fake user trying to hack into our system.
 Notice that in case we did not succeed in unsigning the value, the return value should equal to the original value, indicating a problem.